AkshithSagar/MyMovieList/README.md

 ###### Services Performed

-* Ingestion of movies into the database
+* Service 1- Ingestion of movies into the database
-* Retrieval of movies from the database
+* Service 2- Retrieval of movies from the database

+###### Testing

+* The testing of the API is done through the command line itself using the following commands-